SSDS-Croatia/SSDS-2018/Day-1/README.md

 * Clone the [flink-training-exercise](https://github.com/dataArtisans/flink-training-exercises "Flink training exercise") from the GitHub
 * Download the exercise [data](http://training.data-artisans.com/exercises/taxiData.html)

+More information on the format of the exercise data can be found [here](http://training.data-artisans.com/exercises/taxiData.html).
+On the hands-on session several training [exercises](http://training.data-artisans.com/exercises/taxiData.html) will be covered.

 Students can choose 3 possible ways how to obtain the required software: